saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/crashpad.md

 ### Finish

-At this point, crashes should be automatically submitted into Backtrace.
+Crashes should be automatically submitted into Backtrace.
 As crashes generate, refresh the Project page of the associated project to see faults in real-time.

 ### Additional Features of Backtrace Fork